Shopping Cart | Login | Register | Language: English

 Online Social Behavior

 Modern advancements in technology have changed the way that people interact, making research on online social behavior increasingly relevant.
-This exciting collection of 17 scholarly titles covering topics on cyber behavior, social computing, gender and technology, computer-mediated-communication, human aspects of technology, and much more offers a defining body of research for both students and professionals who want to improve their understanding of the complex evolution of technology’s effect on social norms.
+This exciting book bundle of 17 scholarly titles covering topics on cyber behavior, social computing, gender and technology, computer-mediated-communication, human aspects of technology, and much more offers a defining body of research for both students and professionals who want to improve their understanding of the complex evolution of technology’s effect on social norms.

 Release date: June 1, 2011